-The study of students with disability, special needs, and giftedness.
-Emphasis on techniques and resources to help all students achieve maximum outcomes, and special focus on needs of urban students.
-Fieldwork experience required.
+The study of students with disabilities, special needs, and giftedness.
+This course is meant to provide a foundation for all educators to better understand disabilities, the IEP process, and plan modifications and accommodations that work toward inclusion.
+Emphasis on techniques and resources to help all students achieve maximum outcomes, and a special focus on the needs of students with disabilities in the K-12 setting.